HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Interventions orales récentes

+“The Camera’s Fuel: Petroleum Extraction in 1920s Los Angeles Photography,” Conference “Extractive Natures / Natures of Extraction,” Centre for Environmental Humanities, University of Bristol, Nov.
+6, 2025

 “Landscape and Power: Constructing California Environmentalism through the Camera,” Annual Congress of the French Association for American Studies (AFEA), Aix-en-Provence, May 24, 2024

 “'I know what I'm doing' - Female Empowerment and Gendered Ideas of Photography in the Transatlantic Camera Club Network,” Keynote for the conference “Love and Lenses: Photographic Couples, Gender Relationships, and Transatlantic Networks,” Maison Française d'Oxford & Rothermore American Institute, Oxford, UK, Oct.
 12, 2023